 Workspace owners control access to data.
 Anyone with reader, writer or owner permission for a workspace will be able to access the data in the associated bucket from any of their Terra workspaces.
 All full paths to data files - as in data tables and workflow configurations - will be seamless (data will appear to be local).
 You can use gsutil in a terminal or a notebook to copy data from the original bucket to a different workspace bucket.
 Generated data will be stored by default in the workspace where you run the analysis.

-To avoid egress charges, use an external requester pays bucket.
-For more detail, see Configure Google Cloud Storage to prevent egress charges.
+To avoid data transfer charges, use an external requester pays bucket.
+For more detail, see Configure Google Cloud Storage to prevent data transfer charges.

 Example: Ensuring access to shared data in workspace storage